(See also Overview of Movement and Cerebellar Disorders.)

 MRI is done; it may identify the characteristic increased signal in the middle cerebellar peduncles.

-The tremor in FXTAS can often be relieved with primidone, propranolol, and/or antiparkinsonian drugs.
+Treat tremor with primidone, propranolol, and/or antiparkinsonian drugs.